HPSCTerrSys/eCLM/docs/users_guide/building_eCLM/JSC.md

 ### Create a JSC/JuDoor account

 You need a JSC account to access the HPC system.
-For that, you first need a JuDoor account for which you can register [here](https://judoor.fz-juelich.de/register).
+For that, you first need a JuDoor account for which you can register <a href="https://judoor.fz-juelich.de/register" target="_blank">here</a>.

 Enter your e-mail address and click on "Send confirmation mail".